OGENDI/JWorld/README.md

 ## Description
-A Real Estate Website that gives clients the opportunity to select from the unlimited homes available based on their personal preference and financial muscle.
+A python game that allows a player to have fun maneuvering their way through the obstacles